-Besides reviewing the previously developed Planning Objectives, development of the 2014 Goals and Objectives included consideration of Regional priorities and planning requirements identified from the following sources:
+Besides reviewing the previously developed Planning Objectives, development of the 2019 Goals and Objectives included consideration of Regional priorities and planning requirements identified from the following sources:

-- 1. Consideration of changes to the water related needs of RWMG Participants, Stakeholders, and Interested Parties; - Consideration of State goals and priorities from the 20x2020 Water Conservation Plan (i.e., related to water use efficiency); - 3.
+1. Consideration of changes to the water related needs of RWMG Participants, Stakeholders, and Interested Parties;

+- 2. Consideration of State goals and priorities from the 20x2020 Water Conservation Plan (i.e., related to water use efficiency); - 3.
 Review of Basin Management Objectives (BMOs); - 4.
-Consideration of California Water Code §10540 through §10543; and - 5.
-Consideration of the 2012 DWR IRWMP Proposition 84 Guidelines (2012).
+Consideration of California Water Code §10540 through §10543; - 5.
+Consideration of the 2012 DWR IRWMP Proposition 84 Guidelines (2012); - 6.
+Consideration of the 2016 DWR IRWMP Proposition 1 Guidelines (2016); and - 7.
+Consideration of strategies adopted by CARB in the AB32 Scoping Plan.